couchbaselabs/ansible-couchbase-server/README.md

 ansible-galaxy install couchbase.couchbase-server
 ```

-You'll want to make sure you have write access to `/etc/ansible/roles/` since
+Make sure you have write access to `/etc/ansible/roles/` since
-that is where the role will be installed by default, or define your own
+that is the default Ansible role installation path, or define your own
 Ansible role path by creating a `$HOME/.ansible.cfg` file with these contents:

 ```